-- In time these places also get high PR from search engines due to the overwhelming amount of content that comes out of their site via their bloggers.
+- In time these places also get high PR from search engines due to the overwhelming amount of articles that come out of their site via their bloggers.
 This also means the bloggers on the website also get high exposure on search engines via writing blogs.

 - This leads to the company providing an affiliate program to their writers and say something like “Our special blogs have a high PR from Google!
 Write for us and get tons of exposure and easily promote our company and make money”.

-- This leads to writers producing a massive amount of content for the company in hopes of earning money.
+- This leads to writers producing a massive amount of articles for the company in hopes of earning money.

-As a result, Google would make algorithmic changes to their ranking system which would penalize content farms.
+As a result, Google would make algorithmic changes to their ranking system which would penalize content farm sites.
 Thus writer’s blogs/articles would lose their rankings quite quickly and never return.

 However, in time most articles were too promotion and not helpful enough, thus the whole reputation of Ezinearticles suffered and they received the Google slap.
 Their rankings fell instantly and to this day they are struggling to regain their glory days.

--Companies like Pure Leverage & Level One Network are also doing the same exact thing Empower Network did.
+4) Companies like Pure Leverage & Level One Network are also doing the same exact thing Empower Network did.
 Their fate will be the same.
 Update: Level One Network did indeed fail and I assume it was for the SAME core problems I stated about content farms.

-The problem with content farms (why you should them):
+The 4 core problems with content farm sites (and why you should them):

-- Squidoo is an exception of a content farm which bounced back after being slapped by Google since they have made a great effort to kill the demand of promoting on their website which prevents the content written on their website to slip into low qualityville.
-On the flip side however, it’s almost impossible to make any good money with them now.
+That’s because it bounced back after being slapped by Google since they have made a great effort to kill the demand of promoting on their website which prevents the article written on their website to slip into low quality-ville.

-- Utilizing content farms is considered to be a form of backlinking.
 Backlinking used to be a good way to earn high rankings, but now it’s frowned upon by Google.
-If you have blogs/articles from content farm sites linking to your website and those content farms get slapped, your website will also potentially suffer in the rankings.
+If you have blogs/articles from content farm sites linking to your website and those content get slapped, your website will also potentially suffer in the rankings.
 Update, there is a new article on backlinks here.